cleanlab/cleanvision/DEVELOPMENT.md

 sphinx-build docs/source cleanvision-docs
 ```

 **Note for faster build**: Executing the Jupyter Notebooks (i.e., the .ipynb files) that make up some portion of the docs, such as the tutorials, takes a long time.
 If you want to skip rendering these, set the environment variable `SKIP_NOTEBOOKS=1`.
-You can either set this using `export SKIP_NOTEBOOKS=1`
+You can set this using `export SKIP_NOTEBOOKS=1`.

 4. To view the docs open the file `cleanvision-docs/index.html` file in a browser.